-There were no Lost Time Accidents and no environmental breaches during the quarter.
+There were no environmental breaches during the March guarter 2014.

 EXECUTIVE ORDER ON MINING SECTOR REFORMS IN THE PHILIPPINES

 On 06 July 2012, Philippine President Benigno Aquino III signed Executive Order No. 79 entitled "Institutionalizing and Implementing Reforms in the Philippine Mining Sector Providing Policies and Guidelines to Ensure Environmental Protection and Responsible Mining in the Utilization of Mineral Resources" ("EO 79").